wilsonmar/wilsonmar.github.io/_posts/2017-05-09-selenium-setup.md

 ## Python Web scraping

-Pluralsight's 1h 7m video course <a target="_blank" href="https://app.pluralsight.com/library/courses/scraping-dynamic-web-pages-python-selenium/table-of-contents" title="6 Jun 2019">"Scraping Dynamic Web Pages with Python and Selenium"</a>
+This is based on Pluralsight's 1h 7m video course <a target="_blank" href="https://app.pluralsight.com/library/courses/scraping-dynamic-web-pages-python-selenium/table-of-contents" title="6 Jun 2019">"Scraping Dynamic Web Pages with Python and Selenium"</a>
 by <a target="_blank" href="https://www.linkedin.com/in/pratheerthpadman/">Pratheerth Padman</a> covers use of Python invoked by Jupyter Notebook.
-Python has library Beautiful Soup (to scrape web pages) and Selenium 2.0 WebDriver (to emulate keyboard and mouse movements based on JSON commands).
+Python has library Beautiful Soup (to scrape HTML and XML from web pages) and Selenium 2.0 WebDriver (to emulate keyboard and mouse movements based on JSON commands).

+1. Install Selenium for Python3 (covered above)
 1. Install Python with virtualvenv and Anaconda.
-1. Install Selenium for Python3

    <pre>pip3 install selenium</pre>